cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 ![CommandTool.png](_static/images/ProgrammaticAccess/CommandTool.png)

 ***Commands*** is the built-in Cytoscape feature to automate your workflow as simple script.
-You can learn more about this feature in this
+You can learn more about Commands in the [Command Tool](Command_Tool.html#command-tool) section.
-section:

--   [Command
-    Tool](Command_Tool.html#command-tool)

 <a id="restful_api"> </a>
 ### RESTful API